 Boriken Ayé, 2012

-Bieké: Tierra de Valientes series, mixed media on camouflage, 30" x 20".
+2009, Bieké: Tierra de Valientes series, mixed media on camouflage, 30" x 20".
 Portrait of the Vieques activist who is also a poet, artist and breast cancer survivor.
-The calligraphy features an excerpt from her interview in which she discusses the United States co-opting of the term "America" as if they were all encompassing of it.
-She discusses the many Americas (north, central and south) that fall under the "America" category and clarifies how the US alone does not own rights to this term.
+The calligraphy features an excerpt from her interviewing which she discusses the United States' co-opting of the term "America" as if they were all encompassing of it.
+She discusses the many Americans (north, central and south) that fall under the "America" cash and clarifies how the US alone does not own rights to this term.

 I first learned calligraphy at an after-school program in the 8th grade in East New York, Brooklyn.
 Later as an art student, I later began incorporating calligraphy in my creative practice, highlighting quotes of my featured subjects, song lyrics, poems and testimonials.
 Calligraphy has been prevalent in Puerto Rican art, used by print makers in the popular silkscreen and graphic traditions.
 The late Lorenzo Homar and his student, now Puerto Rican master artist, Antonio Martorell are the artists of my culture that I most look up to for their ability to fuse calligraphy with various media/ techniques as visual artists.
 With calligraphy I am able to build more complex visuals and contextual narratives, and honor the legacy of my own calligraphy teacher and generations of Puerto Rican artists who have documented the triumphs and struggles of our homeland.